jupyterlab/jupyter-collaboration/docs/source/developer/architecture.md

 We define the following human and technical actors of the system:

 - User: The human user of the JupyterClient.
-- Jupyter_Client: The end-user application, e.g. JupyterLab.
+- Jupyter_Frontend: The end-user application, e.g. JupyterLab.
 - Jupyter_Rest: The existing Jupyter server REST endpoints (load/save notebooks...).
 - Jupyter_WS: The existing Jupyter server Kernel Websocket that allows running code cells code.
 - RTC_Client: The client library provided by jupyter-rtc for realtime update communications.